JunjieCheng/Participatory-Sensing-as-a-Service/Extended_MOLE.md

 ## TODO

 * Need to specify unique participant, such that a data collector cannot evaluate his own data.
-* How to specify quality of data?
-* Should we specify variable type?

 ## Definition